mitchellkrogza/Suspicious.Snooping.Sniffing.Hacking.IP.Addresses/README.md

 This list of IP addresses is produced from REPEAT offenders against various services and ports.

-The list is produced using the Repeat Offender Blacklist for Fail2Ban available at: https://github.com/mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning
+The list is produced using the [Repeat Offender Blacklist for Fail2Ban](https://github.com/mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning)

 It is hence safe to block all these IP addresses from your servers.